Chahnaz-Kbaisi/Python-PyBank-PyPoll/README.md

 # Python - Py Me Up, Charlie

-In this two part python analysis, in part I python script is developed for analyzing the financial records of th company.
+This is a two part python analysis, in [Part-I](https://github.com/Chahnaz-Kbaisi/Python-PyBank-PyPoll/tree/master/PyBank) python script is developed for analyzing the financial records of th company.
+And, in [Part-II](https://github.com/Chahnaz-Kbaisi/Python-PyBank-PyPoll/tree/master/PyPoll) a python script was developed to help a small, rural town modernize its vote counting process.

 ## Part-I: PyBank

-* I creating a Python script for analyzing the financial records of a company.
+* A Python script was created for analyzing the financial records of a company.
 To tacle this task, a set of financial data called [budget_data.csv](PyBank/Resources/budget_data.csv) is provided.
 The dataset is composed of two columns: `Date` and `Profit/Losses`.

 * I created a Python script that analyzed the records and calculate each of the following: